Bifurcations and multistability in inducible three-gene toggle switch networks: Introduction

-The three-gene toggle switch provides a powerful basis for examining the emergence of tristability and higher-order multistability in a range of biological contexts.
+The three-gene toggle switch, shown in Figure~\ref{fig:3genetogglediagram}, provides a powerful basis for examining the rise of tristability and higher-order multistability in a range of biological contexts.
 The motif is most directly useful in a synthetic setting, where dynamic shifts can be tuned precisely through experiments.
-However, the model can also help uncover how various sets of three (or more) key genes interact to generate multistable cell fates in nature.
-For example, experimental work has observed sets of three ``master regulator'' genes that interact to drive protein expression toward three or more distinct cell fate phenotypes, such as in T helper cell differentiation~\cite{TcellFangZhu:2017} and stem cell differentiation~\cite{OctSoxNanog:2020}.
+However, the model can also help uncover how various sets of three (or more) key genes interact to generate the multistable cell fates observed in nature.
+For example, experimental work has identified sets of three ``master regulator'' genes that interact to drive protein expression toward three or more distinct cell fate phenotypes, such as in T helper cell differentiation~\cite{TcellFangZhu:2017} and stem cell differentiation~\cite{OctSoxNanog:2020}.

-Recent work has already begun to examine the comprehensive picture of stable expression in such three-gene toggles~\cite{DudduJolly:2020,DudduJolly:2022}.
-Our study considers various approaches to induction in an alternative Hill model for the three-gene toggle.
-Within this reframed context for tuning dynamics, we then investigate not only how the mechanisms of induction shift transcription factor activities and stable state expressions, but also how the dynamic topologies of the resulting fixed point landscapes evolve.
+Recent work has also begun to build a comprehensive picture of stable expression in such three-gene networks~\cite{CorsonSiggia:2012,DudduJolly:2020,DudduJolly:2022}.
+Our study focuses instead on alternative approaches to induction in a Hill model for the three-gene toggle.
+Within this reframed context for tuning dynamics, we then investigate not only how the mechanisms of induction shift transcription factor activities and stable state expression levels, but also how the dynamic topologies of the resulting fixed point landscapes evolve.